 It is appropriate to ask a political candidate what his or her opinions are in respect to abortion, prayer in schools, gay rights or any other matter within the political domain.
 What we should ask the candidate for judicial office is his or her opinion with regard to the law on these matters, and whether the candidate is prepared to faithfully apply the law.
-It is important to determine whether the judicual candidate differentiates between his preferences on matters of social policy and his view of the law on these same issues.
+It is important to determine whether the judicial candidate differentiates between his preferences on matters of social policy and his view of the law on these same issues.

 Bork has articulated his views on these matters in numerous law-review articles and judicial opinions.
-What he has said a neither unique nor radical.
+What he has said is neither unique nor radical.
 As previously noted, his position on constitutional interpretation bears striking resemblance to Hugo Black's.
-The view that a judge must justify his decisions by reference to the established meaning of the words does not justify calling him a right-wing sicologue.
+The view that a judge must justify his decisions by reference to the established meaning of the words does not justify calling him a right-wing ideologue.
 The nomination, and confirmation, of Judge Bork will not mean substantial change in life as we know it, no matter who "we" are.

-Bornard Dobranaki is the dean and Leon Lycophs is an associate professor of law as the University of Detroit School of Law
+Bernard Debranski is the deen and Leon Lymphs is an associate professor of law at the University of Detroit School of Law